Farama-Foundation/Gymnasium/docs/environments/atari/hangman.md

 ## Observations

-Atari environment have two possible observation types, the observation space is listed below.
+Atari environments have three possible observation types: `"rgb"`, `"grayscale"` and `"ram"`.
-See variants section for the type of observation used by each environment id.

 - `obs_type="rgb" -> observation_space=Box(0, 255, (210, 160, 3), np.uint8)`
 - `obs_type="ram" -> observation_space=Box(0, 255, (128,), np.uint8)`

-Additionally, `obs_type="grayscale"` cause the environment return a grayscale version of the rgb array for observations with the observation space being `Box(0, 255, (210, 160), np.uint8)`
+- `obs_type="grayscale" -> Box(0, 255, (210, 160), np.uint8)`, a grayscale version of the "rgb" type

+See variants section for the type of observation used by each environment id by default.

 ## Variants